-Services that are covered for you What you must pay when you get these services and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." within the service area when ordered by your PCP.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) You pay \$0 for Medicare-covered dialysis services within the service area when ordered by your PCP.
+You pay \$0 for kidney disease education services.
 No referral is required for dialysis services.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
 Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
 You are covered for up to 100 days each benefit period.
 No prior hospital stay is required.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-For each admission, you pay \$0 per day for days 1- 20 of a benefit period, \$100 per day for days 21- 44 of a benefit period, and \$0 per day for days 45-100 of a benefit period of a benefit period.
-A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
-The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
+Covered services include but are not limited to: For each admission you pay \$0 per day for days 1-20 of a benefit period, and \$100 per day for days 21-44 of a benefit period, and \$0 per day for days 45-100 of a benefit period.